big-wisdom/vorticity/README.md

 when the number of threads is to high and it takes longer to initialize threads than to run the data.
 A decrease by half the size of the block, so therefore a doubling of threads, does not result in a halving of the time, but there is speedup and that is what is expected from a shared GPU implementation.

+## Timing of 4 vs 5
+For the timing of 4 and 5, two cases are studied.
+The first is the time spent using k number of cores for k times the image size, thereby keeping constant the data size processed per core.
+This first case is done as a validation study to ensure that the implementation behaves as expected.
+The second case is the time spent using k number of cores for some fixed amount of data size.
+This second case is done to observe any possible speedup that results from using MPI and/or MPI+Cuda.

+For the first case in the 4vs5-timevssizecore figure, the distributed memory GPU line in orange clearly shows that the time spent clearly does not scale correctly with the number of cores and the data size.
+We expected the trend showed by the distributed memory CPU line in blue, which is mostly constant.
+We would have liked to see a slightly negative slope for the distributed memory CPU line, however, as can be seen in the 4-timevssizecore figure the data points are mostly constant with a difference that can be attributed to slight hardware and iterative differences.

+For the second case in the 4vs5-timevscore figure, the distributed memory GPU line in orange again shows a positive slope, which is completely not we expected.
+The distributed memory CPU line in blue shows an exponential negative slope, which is promising.
+A better figure, 4-timevscore, more clearly shows that the distributed memroy CPU implementation speeds up dramatically initially and eventually becomes less effective as more cores are added.
+The diminishing returns are a likely effect of the increase in overhead as more cores need to communicate.
+The degree of speedup can be observed more clearly with the figure 4-timevscorelog, which has log scaling on the y-axis.
+Since the line for the log scale figure still looks negative exponential, we know that there is some initial superlinear speedup, which then dissipates.